bitfocus/companion-module-studiocoast-vmix/README.md

 **v1.2.11**
 * Added 'Layer Indicator' option for input Preview/Program feedback to show if an input is in a layer or overlay going to Preview/Program
+* Fixed a bug that caused a crash if vMix version was v22 or older